Wave Hill walk-off: 2020 native title recognition

-The Gurindji Strike in popular culture
+In popular culture

 Gurindji Blues

 Ted Egan wrote the "Gurindji Blues" in the 1969 with Lingiari.
 The words to the first verse are:

 Egan says he was moved to write "Gurindji Blues" after he heard Peter Nixon, then Minister for the Interior, say in parliament that if the Gurindji wanted land, they should save up and buy it, like any other Australian.
 Nixon also gets a mention in the song:

 In 1971 the song was recorded by in Sydney, with Egan singing along with Galarrwuy Yunupingu, a Yolngu man actively involved in land rights for his own people through the Yirrkala bark petitions and Gove land rights case (who also sings on the B-side).
 Lingiari speaks the introduction, first in Gurindji and then in English.

 From Little Things Big Things Grow

 In 1991, Paul Kelly and Kev Carmody recorded "From Little Things Big Things Grow".
 The words to the first verse are:

 The words to the last verse are:

 The song was added to the National Film and Sound Archive's Sounds of Australia registry in 2010.